The picture showing why and how much extra tile to buy when placing the tile order

 How Much Extra Tile to Buy?

-Whether you’re a seasoned DIYer or working with a professional installer, understanding why and how to plan for extra tiles ensures your flooring project runs smoothly.
+Whether you’re a seasoned DIY’er or working with a professional installer, understanding why and how to plan for extra tiles ensures your flooring project runs smoothly.
 Here’s everything you need to know.

-Why Do You Need Extra Tiles?
+Why Do We Buy Extra Tiles?

 1. Accounting for Installation Cuts and Errors